Starbucks Drink Guide: Blended Creme Frappuccinos

 One of my favorite Frappuccinos is the Green Tea Creme minus the classic syrup and with peppermint in its place (using 1-2-2 pumps.)
 It sounds totally out there, but it actually taste a lot like a McDonald's Shamrock Shake.

 Thanks for reading!
 I hope you found this guide helpful.
-If you'd like to learn more about what the Starbucks menu has to offer, check out my next guide, which covers Smoothies.
+If you'd like to learn more about what the Starbucks menu has to offer, check out my guide on Smoothies.